Word list

 POJO

 If you're not actually writing about a Plain Old Java Object for a Java audience, use simple object.
-It's acceptable to write a simple object, similar to a POJO in Java if that helps your audience.
+You can write a simple object, similar to a POJO in Java if that helps your audience.

 PoP